 Generally, it is illegal for an insurance company to pay a commission, directly or indirectly, to any person who has not been properly licensed as a producer and is not appointed with the company.
-Further, all producers receiving compensation, whether directly or indirectly, as a result of the issuance of our products should be disclosed on the appropriate forms.
+Further, all producers receiving compensation as a result of the issuance of our products should be disclosed on the appropriate forms, regardless of whether that compensation is direct or indirect.
 The Companies will not pay commissions to a producer unless licensing and appointment requirements have been fully satisfied.
 Producers may not falsify an application for a consumer in order for another producer to receive a commission on a sale.